Menstuff® is actively compiling information, books and resources on the issue of on being un-single (married). Short cut https://bit.ly/2RlIE5u

 His study also found that marriage helps good mental health.
 Married people were the least likely to suffer from any disorder.
 In contrast, divorced and separated people were the most vulnerable to mood and anxiety disorders, while spinsters and bachelors were most at risk from drug and alcohol abuse.

-Family Matters, a journal of the Australian Institute of
+of Family Matters, a journal of the Australian

 Professor Andrew Oswald and Dr. Jonathan Gardner from the department of economics at Warwick University looked at data on more than 12,000 adults from the British Household Survey and the British Retirement Survey.

 Factoring out influences such as smoking and drinking, married men were 6.1 percent less likely to die over a seven-year period than single men, they found.

 Women benefited less from marriage, with their death risk dropping just 2.9 percent.